AgataBialoskorska/AgataBialoskorska/README.md

 ## Who I am?

 A person full of interests,

 curious about the world,

 creative,

 full of energy,

 driven by good music,

 spreading smiles and optimism.

 ## What do I like to do in my free time?

 Swim in the lake among woods.

 Learn new words in foreign languages.

 Watch automotive programs.

 Listen to different types of music.

 ## What I am going to do?

 I'm going to explore the world of frontend.

 I'm learning Vanilla JS and frameworks (currently Vue.js) from scratch.

 I try to create websites in accordance with good practices.

 ## What I've done?

 I said HELLO to the whole WORLD in several programming languages.

 I calculated fuel consumption in Python.

-I have created several websites in Vanilla Java Script (currently rewriting to framweworks). :smiling_face_with_hearts:
+I have created several websites in Vanilla Java Script (currently rewriting to framweworks).

 ## What I was working with?